City Harvest Church: "Words of comfort" Sermon

 In 2012, during a sermon delivered by Kong which was recorded and later posted on YouTube, Kong said that he identified with the experience of Jesus Christ at his crucifixion and that God said in reply "I'm so sorry, but you need to go through this by yourself, to bring a change to your generation.".
 While viewers of the video interpreted that Kong said that God apologized to Kong for the church's legal troubles and drew overwhelming negative responses.
 In response, The Christian Post said that it was taken out of context and interpreted wrongly and that it should be treated as words of comfort for Kong's ensuing trial.
 Some City Harvest Church worshippers responded in kind that it should be interpreted as words of comfort.

-Sun Ho scandal
+Sun Ho Hacking Incident

-In 2013, a scandal took place involving founding clergy Sun Ho after hackers self-styled 'Messiah' hacked her official website, following which a police report was made by City Harvest Church.
-Around the same time, a spam-like email is further published on the Internet suggested another self-styled 'Messiah-Two' making allegations regarding Sun Ho.
-The suspected “Messiah”, James Raj, who had prior drug convictions, was arrested the same year for hacking into website of the Prime Minister’s Office.
+In 2013, a hacking incident took place involving founding clergy Sun Ho after hackers self-styled "Messiah" hacked her official website, following which a police report was made by City Harvest Church.
+Around the same time, a spam-like email was further published on the Internet that involved another self-styled "Messiah-Two" making allegations regarding her.
+The suspected "Messiah", James Raj, was arrested the same year for hacking into the website of the Prime Minister's Office.
+He had prior drug convictions.